Enbridge’s economic impact on New Jersey

 Enbridge’s people live and work in communities like yours as colleagues, neighbors and friends.
 In 2021:

 - Enbridge’s workforce included 44 New Jersey-based permanent and temporary employees, and provisioned contractors, at year’s end.

 - Enbridge paid more than $3.7 million in total wages to our New Jersey-based permanent and temporary employees—much of that injected directly into the state economy.

 - On a national scale, Enbridge had an American workforce of 4,192 permanent and temporary employees, and provisioned contractors, at year’s end, and paid more than $355.9 million in total wages to our permanent and temporary employees in the U.S.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2020, Enbridge invested $32,700 in community-strengthening initiatives across New Jersey—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2021, through our Fueling Futures program, Enbridge invested $97,000 in community-strengthening initiatives across New Jersey—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.